isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2074.md

 ---
-title: Automated Labelling Machine
+title: Liquid Filling Machine
 permalink: /productivity-solutions-grant/solutionrepo/solution2074
 ---

 ### Description

-The automated labelling machine replaces manual labelling and can be used for drums, tin cans or carboy, where applicable.
-Each machine can be customised to fit the unit requirement for eg. standard 200L/120L drum or 1L/3L tin cans/jerry cans.
+Semi-automated or automated filling machine replaces manual filling of liquid into drums/pallet IBC, tin cans or carboy.
+Machine can be customised to fit the unit requirement e.g. standard 200L/120L drum or 1L/3L tin/jerry cans.
+Semi-automatic = Operator is largely involved in the process (e.g. place container under nozzles, start the process via switch and transfer container to the next process)
+Fully automatic = Operator ensures settings are correct, minimal mechanical adjustments required

 ### Details of Solution